blackstrype/quarkus-microservices-training/slides/4_observability_messaging_production.md

 # Custom Metrics with `@Counted`

 Easily count how many times a method is invoked.
-This is a great way to monitor when a downstream service is failing.
+This is a great way to track how often a downstream service is failing.

 ```java
 @ApplicationScoped